-Lots of walking?
 If you’ll be doing lots of city walking or sight-seeing in Thailand, Skechers Go Walk shoes are your best choice for happy feet in strong heat.
-For an itinerary with lots of foot-mileage, I’d recommend something like this in preference to flip-flops.
-The Go Walks also fit the ‘good in hot weather’ stipulation – they have some microbial sciencey magic in their fabric.
+For an itinerary with lots of foot-mileage, I’d recommend something like this in preference to flip-flops or sandals.
+The Go Walks also fit the ‘good in hot weather’ stipulation – they have some anti-microbial sciencey magic in their fabric.
 They meet your ‘slip-on/slip-off’ shoe rules as well and – as with all shoes for Thailand – don’t require socks.

-As with flip-flops, you want shoes that (1) are easy to slip on and off, and (2) don’t require socks.
+In Thailand you want shoes that (1) are easy to slip on and off, and (2) don’t require socks.
 Any of these options above will keep your feet reasonably cool and will remain comfortable when your feet swell in Thailand’s hot weather.
 For canvas sneakers, choose black or a dark colour as Thailand’s dusty roads will not be kind to white shoes.
 The ventilation offered in the Vionic sneakers is an added bonus – here come happy feet!

-And leave your socks at home!
 Do you wear shoes with socks in Thailand?
 I don’t.
 With this one exception – never, ever.
 It’s too hot.
-(If you’re a dedicated gym-using-person, of course bring your gear).
+(If you’re a dedicated gym-using-person, of course, bring your gear).
 Instead, always choose shoes or sandals that you can wear barefoot.